 Menna van Praag was born in Cambridge and studied Modern History at Balliol College, Oxford.
 She's the author of five magical realism novels: The House at the End of Hope Street (2013), The Dress Shop of Dreams (2015), The Witches of Cambridge (2016), The Lost Art of Letter Writing (2017), The Patron Saint of Lost Souls (2019) all set in Cambridge.
 Her first novella Men, Money & Chocolate was translated into 26 languages.
-The first instalment of her fantasy trilogy, The Sisters Grimm, was published in 2020.
-She's a
+The first two instalments of her fantasy trilogy, The Sisters Grimm, were published in 2020 and 2022 by

-Creative Writing tutor who teaches for institutions including ICE, Hay House Publishers and The Cambridge School of Drama & the Creative Arts.
+Transworld.
+She's a Creative Writing tutor who teaches for institutions including ICE, Hay House Publishers, Anglia Ruskin University and The Cambridge School of Drama & the Creative Arts.
 She's also worked as a script reader and editor for BBC Wales, BBC Films and Box TV and for The Wylie Literary Agency.